 Breeding and variety evaluation

-Commercial development of Bt GM sugarcane
+Commercial development of GM sugarcane for insect borer resistance and herbicide tolerance

 Biotechnological investigations to improve sugarcane drought stress tolerance (SU Contract: Dr Christell van der Vyver)